 - Network Development

-Environmental projects are an important part of developing staff awareness in green issues.
+Consequently, environmental projects are an important part of developing staff awareness in green issues.
 Some of our successes over the years are detailed below.

 In April 2008 we successfully applied to join the Eco-Active scheme run by the Planning & Environmental department.
 The scheme provides a framework for measuring environmental impacts and making improvements to how efficiently and effectively resources are used.
-In 2010 we applied for and were successful in achieving Level 2 membership.
+Thus, in 2010 we applied for and were successful in achieving Level 2 membership.
 In 2018 we again were re accredited as Level 2 members after submitting our application for scrutiny.

 We have a rolling programme of installing cycle racks and showers in many areas of accommodation to give staff the opportunity to use other forms of transport.
 We feel that this is a very positive response as it not only helps the environment but also improves well-being of staff by encouraging them to take more exercise.
 Our head office was recently completed with showers, changing facilities and lockers and is used extensively by employees.

 Green Day continues to be popular with staff, having raised thousands of pounds over the years from staff generosity.
 Donations include new outdoor furniture for Jersey Hospice, RSPB bird boxes in the community, adoption of Ed the Fruit Bat and Jaya the Orangutan at the Durrell Wildlife Trust.
-We raised nearly £500 for the Jersey Hedgerow Campaign from our money raising efforts on Green Day.
+Overall, we raised nearly £500 for the Jersey Hedgerow Campaign from our money raising efforts on Green Day.
 In addition, five members of staff spent a half day working in Grouville cutting back growth around hedges planted the previous March as part of the hedgerow maintenance project.

 Support for the local environment is expressed by sponsorship and fund raising for environmental projects.
 Many local charities have benefitted from our fundraising that has subsequently been used for many green projects.